antonfirsov/docs/2020/10-Oct/Choose a .NET game engine/choose-a-dotnet-game-engine.md

 Another Engine that is purely .NET is [WaveEngine](https://www.waveengine.net/).
 WaveEngine is free with many of it's components open-sourced.
 Their latest 3.0 preview released just upgraded to .NET Core 3.1.
 It offers exciting features like running 3D scenes in a browser using .NET WebAssembly (Mono WASM), Azure remote rendering, and support for HoloLens 2.
 WaveEngine has many mixed reality features, like spatial audio, ready to use out of the box.

 ### NeoAxis
 [NeoAxis](https://www.neoaxis.com/) is an engine that was pointed out to me after I published my previous blog post about [using .NET for game development](https://devblogs.microsoft.com/dotnet/game-development-with-net).
-It's also completly written with .NET, open-source, and royalty free.
+It's also completely written with .NET, open-source, and royalty free.
 It supports a full set of features, in including the addition of Android support in the latest release.

 ![logos of some popular .NET game engines](game-engines.png)